Here‘s some stuff that I wrote –

 “Lovingly spun and told with a keen eye on familial relationships, as well as the inexorable desires of humankind, these stories signal that Ocampo may well be becoming the gold standard in South-east Asian speculative fiction.” – Clara Chow, book review in the Singapore Straits Times.

-“The ideas that power this collection are not just incredibly imaginative, they also weave a hybrid crossing through magical realism, allegory and science fiction, that ‘synchronicity’ Ocampo mentions in one of his stories.” – Elaine Chew, book review in the Asian Books Blog
+“The ideas that power this collection are not just incredibly imaginative, they also weave a hybrid crossing through magical realism, allegory and science fiction, that ‘synchronicity’ Ocampo mentions in one of his stories.” – Elaine Chew, interview at the Asian Books Blog

-Here Be Dragons was the winner of the 2012 Romeo Forbes Children’s Story Writing Competition.
-It was published in 2015 by CANVAS with Illustrations by Jon Jaylo, and a Filipino translation by Rhandee Garlitos.
-(Here be Dragons, © Canvas Press 2015).
-Exhibit
+Here Be Dragons CANVAS Press, 2015 was the winner of the 2012 Romeo Forbes Children’s Story Writing Competition.
+It was published in 2015 with Illustrations by Jon Jaylo, and a Filipino translation by Rhandee Garlitos.

 - As If We Could Dream Forever, is a near-future SF story.
 Set 150 years into Singapore’s future, this work deals with Automation, the concept of Free Will, teenage angst and compulsory National Service.
 This story was inspired by the work of pioneering Singapore novelist and dramatist, Goh Poh Seng, and the Filipino short story writer Gregorio Brilliantes.
 It first appeared in Vol. 17 No. 1 Jan 2018 of the Quarterly Literary Review of Singapore.
 You can read it here.